Three Year Term

 Experience, education, and skills that contribute to effectiveness as a board member?
 I recently earned my certification as a Wisconsin Master Naturalist, and graduated in December of 2016 with a degree in Sustainable Management from University of Wisconsin – River Falls.
 My capstone project was a full business plan for the Whitewater Grocery Co where I learned a great deal about food co-op operations, business practices, and marketing.
 I grew up in neighboring Fort Atkinson and am very connected in both that city and Whitewater.

-Past experiences have you had with food co-ops?
+Past experiences you had with food co-ops?
 I have been involved with co-ops my entire life.
 My grandparents were dairy farmers in the western part of Wisconsin and it seemed that hardly anything was done without some sort of co-op involved in the process.
 Walking into co-ops generally makes a person feel like they are an important part of a community system with local control.
 I am beyond excited to get this off the ground in Whitewater!

 Favorite Food: Jambalaya with creole sauce (notably from the Cafe Carpe in Fort Atkinson, but I’ve nearly perfected my own at home).